Godwin von Brumowski: Aerial service

 In July 1917 Flik 41J lost eleven of the D.I fighters in accidents; the Hansa-Brandenburg's nickname became "the flying coffin".

-In August 1917 von Brumowski scored a remarkable streak of victories, being credited with 12 confirmed and 6 unconfirmed kills between 10 and 28 August.
+In August 1917 Brumowski scored a remarkable streak of victories, being credited with 12 confirmed and 6 unconfirmed kills between 10 and 28 August.
 Two of these victories, on the 19th and 20th, were the result of a partial transition to a newer fighter plane, a German Albatros D.III with twin synchronized guns.
 On the 20th he scored once with the Albatros and twice with the Hansa-Brandenburg D.I.
 By the end of August the transition was complete; he would use the Albatros to score the rest of his victories.

-On 9 October 1917 he shot down and burned an observation balloon for his 22nd victory; it was the first of five balloons he would down.
-His Albatros that day was painted all red, in emulation of von Richthofen, with the addition of mustard colored skulls on either side of the fuselage.
+On 9 October 1917, he shot down and burned an observation balloon for his 22nd victory; it was the first of five balloons he would down.
+His Albatros that day was painted all red, in emulation of Richthofen, with the addition of mustard-colored skulls on either side of the fuselage.
 This paint scheme would become characteristic of his aircraft until war's end.

-On 1 February 1918 von Brumowski became involved in a fight with eight enemy fighters.
+On 1 February 1918, Brumowski became involved in a fight with eight enemy fighters.
 Some of the 26 bullets striking his Albatros ignited the fuel tank built into the upper wing.
 He managed to land at his home field without serious injury, becoming a rare survivor of an in-craft fire.
 The fire ate the fabric off the upper wing and the inboard portions of the lower one, leaving only the scorched bare spars and struts of the wing roots.

-Three days later, while flying another Albatros he fought eight English fighters and took multiple machine gun hits.
+Three days later, while flying another Albatros he fought eight British fighters and took multiple machine gun hits.
 With his wings breaking up he still managed to land, though the Albatros flipped over and was totally destroyed.

 Brumowski fought on until 23 June 1918, when he was ordered on extended leave.
 His last successful fight was on 19 June; he scored his 35th victory and suffered 37 hits in his plane.
 He had flown 439 combat sorties, but his combat career was ended.

 Also on 23 June he was invited by Generaloberst (Colonel-General) Ferdinand to make the customary mandatory application for Austria-Hungary's highest decoration, the Knight's Cross of the Military Order of Maria Theresa.
 Brumowski's reply:

 Austria-Hungary's leading fighter ace never received his nation's highest award.

 On 11 October even though he was still only a Hauptmann (Captain), he was named to command all Austro-Hungarian fighter squadrons on the Isonzo Front.
 World War I ended a month later.